Cheapest Car Insurance for 40-Year-Olds

 How much is car insurance for a 40-year-old man?

-Who typically has the cheapest car insurance?
+Who offers the cheapest car insurance?

 What's the difference between minimum and full coverage for 40-year-olds?